help scores

 score(z) requests a transformation of the mean scores to z-scores (resulting mean = 0, sd = 1)

-score(centered) requests to center the mean scores at the overall mean (resulting mean = 0)
+score(centered) requests to center the mean scores at the overall (group) mean (resulting mean = 0)

-score(pomp) requests to transform the scores to POMP (percent of maximum possible) scores with 0 and 100 as minimum and maximum possible values.
-Note that score(pomp) requires to specify the minimum and maximum possible values of the items listed in (varlist) by using the options minval(#) and maxval(#), as well.
+score(pomp) requests to transform the mean scores to POMP (percent of maximum possible) scores with 0 and 100 as minimum and maximum possible values.
+Note that score(pomp) requires specifying the minimum and maximum possible values of the items listed in varlist by using the options minval(#) and maxval(#), as well.

 Examples

-The following data set allows to show how -scores- creates scores depending on the number of missing values defined by the user:
+The following data set allows to show how -scores- creates scores depending on the number of missing values as specified by the user:

 . clear all . input v1-v5